hovermind/wpf-ninja/doc-md/xaml-resource.md

 A resource is an object that can be reused in different places in your application.
 Examples of resources include brushes and styles.

+Resources can be defined:
+* locally for a control
+* locally for the entire page/window
+* globally for the entire application

 ## Resource in `.xaml` File
 Available to whole application